India: Kingdom of the Tiger: Plot

-Corbett is asked to kill a man-eating tiger, which has killed a young woman in Kumaon.
+In the film – Corbett is asked to kill a man-eating tiger, which has killed a young woman in Kumaon.
 Corbett arrives at Kumaon and meets with local people.
 The sister of the victim (portrayed by Mishra Smriti) takes Corbett to the killing site.
 They together ambush the man-eater and Corbett kills the tiger from the machan.
 During this plot, the narration (by Corbett) contains stories of the history of India and the Kumaon region, as well as the efforts to save Indian tigers.